 There is quite a fascinating story behind the modern day golf ball.
 Today’s golf ball is a bit of a marvel with its aerodynamics, turbulence, and air pressure.

 In Scotland, golf was first played with wooden golf balls and golf clubs.
-I know a guy that visited Scotland who owns pawn shop Cumming and saw a lot of the old historic landmarks.
+I know a guy that visited Scotland who is a locksmith in Austin and saw a lot of the old historic landmarks.
 The “featherie” golf ball was introduced in 1618, a feather made golf ball.
 This was a handcrafted ball that was made from tightly pressed goose feathers stuck inside a sphere of cowhide.
 Once these dried, the cowhide shrink while the feathers expanded, making the golf ball hard.
 Since these golf balls were handcrafted, they were typically more expensive than even the golf clubs, allowing only a small minority of people to be able to afford to play.